jeffgabriel/jeffgabriel.github.io/dockerarmdeploy.md

 $publicIp.DnsSettings.Fqdn
 ```
 #### Debugging
-If you get the VM to deploy but get errors from the custom scripts module the errors returned may seem unhelpful.
-If you're having trouble figuring out what went run then SSH to the VM and see if there is something more helpful in the console output:
+If you get the VM to deploy but still get errors from the custom scripts module, these errors returned may seem unhelpful.
+If you're having trouble figuring out what went wrong then SSH to the VM and see if there is something more helpful in the console output:
 ```shell
 sudo -i
 cat /var/lib/waagent/custom-script/download/0/stderr